Escrow Payment Definition

 - Two parties involved in the transaction get rid of paperwork and have to just make the deal without wasting their time.

-- It is also useful from a credit rating point of view, which further helps in getting loans at lower interest rates from banks.
+- It is also useful from a credit rating point of view, which further helps get loans at lower interest rates from banks

 Some of the disadvantages are as follows:

 - This type of arrangement requires the maintenance of significant monthly funds.

-- Organizations having with fluctuating incomes may face a problem when they are short of funds.
+- Organizations with fluctuating incomes may face a problem when they are short of funds.

 - Money deposited in the escrow account gets locked, i.e., one does not have control over the money anymore.

 - The money deposited in the escrow account cannot be withdrawn even when there is an emergency.

 - This arrangement leads to a loss of interest on money kept invested in it.
 Although some escrow arrangements do provide interest, it is very minimal.

-- With the changing technology, there are specific changes taking place in escrow payment arrangements also.
-One of the most critical changes is internet escrow under which a third party (the escrow agent) keeps the money to ensure the safeguarding of interest of both buyer and seller.
+- With the changing technology, specific changes are taking place in escrow payment arrangements.
+One of the most critical changes in internet escrow under which a third party (the escrow agent) keeps the money to ensure the safeguarding of interest of both buyer and seller.

 - Another recent change in escrow payment transactions is the involvement of interest factors.
 Earlier, escrow agents didn’t provide interest on funds in possession, but now the concept is changing.
 Escrow agents have started providing interest on finds in their possession.

 - Innovations in types of escrow arrangements: As mentioned and explained above, now there are multiple types of escrow payments being arranged, and hence one may use them as per their requirements.

 - With the increasing use of this arrangement, law and regulatory authorities are also focussing on developing rules and regulations for escrow payments to ensure the smoothness of transactions.